 On the Line delivers tailored mental health counselling services and crisis support.

 On the Line has over 60 years’ experience developing and delivering mental health and counselling support services.
 We offer 24/7 phone and online counselling services and can design and deliver a service that meets your needs.

 Specialist counselling expertise

-On the Line supports nearly 120,000 clients each year along the mental health continuum, from crisis support to the worried well.
+On the Line delivers over 100,000 sessions each year, helping clients along the mental health continuum from crisis support to low intensity.

 On the Line can provide counselling support and case management for:

 - Relationship issues